 The SPUR program requires students with approved projects to enroll in research units by the end of the fifth week of instruction.
 Funds are not released to faculty mentor accounts until the SPUR coordinator has verified that all students are enrolled in units.

-The faculty mentor and student must complete the Application for Independent Study Research and submit to 260 Mulford Hall.
+The SPUR coordinator will send a SPUR Enrollment Form after decisions are made.
 The department on the application must correspond to the faculty mentor's department.
 The number of units are determined between the student and faculty mentor.
 One unit is the equivalent of three hours of research to be conducted per week.
 99/199 units may only be taken on a P/NP basis.
 If the student is participating in the CNR Honors Program, they must be enrolled in H196 units by the enrollment deadline.

 During the summer term, students are not required to enroll in units.
 In lieu of enrolling in units, students may submit a SPUR Summer Learning Contract, signed by their faculty mentor, to the SPUR Coordinator no later than the last day of instruction of the preceding spring semester.
 For an overview of summer application deadlines, please see the calendar.